Ngā kaimahi – Our people

 Senior Lecturer

 Jade works clinically as an Endocrinologist and Diabetologist at Waikato DHB.
 Based in Hamilton, she is a senior lecturer with Te Kupenga Hauora Māori, University of Auckland, with research interest in ethnic healthcare inequities, particularly in diabetes and thyroid disease.
 She is particularly interested in clinical research that addresses the impact the healthcare system plays in inequities.
-Jade completed a PhD in Medicine in 2019 at the University of Auckland, title “Whakangungu Rākau – Incidence, Severity and Treatment Outcomes of Thyrotoxicosis for Māori.”
+Jade completed a PhD in Medicine in 2019 at the University of Auckland, titled “Whakangungu Rākau – Incidence, Severity and Treatment Outcomes of Thyrotoxicosis for Māori.”

 Email: j.tamatea@auckland.ac.nz